Docteur Jekyll et les femmes: Plot

-Fanny Osborne and her mother arrive at the home of Dr. Henry Jekyll to celebrate their engagement.
-The party is attended by numerous dignitaries, including General Carew and his daughter; Dr. Lanyon, a close friend and mentor to Henry who is nonetheless nonplused by Henry's endorsement of "transcendental science"; Enfield, Henry's attorney; and the Reverend.
+Fanny Osbourne and her mother arrive at the home of Dr. Henry Jekyll to celebrate their engagement.
+The party is attended by numerous dignitaries, including General Carew and his daughter; Dr. Lanyon, a close friend and mentor to Jekyll who is nonetheless nonplussed by Jekyll's endorsement of "transcendental science"; Enfield, Jekyll's attorney; and the Reverend.
 After dinner, the daughter of a guest is found raped and murdered in a bedroom.
-In the ensuing investigation, General Carew kills the Osbornes' coachman, thinking he is the culprit.
-Then someone finds a broken walking stick that used to belong to Henry; it has been used to beat to death a young girl.
+In the ensuing investigation, Carew kills the Osbournes' coachman, thinking he is the culprit.
+Someone finds a broken walking stick that had belonged to Jekyll; it had been used to beat a young girl to death.

-Henry informs Enfield that he has named Edward Hyde as his sole heir should he die unexpectedly.
-When Enfield protests, Henry assures him that Hyde will take care of Fanny and their mothers.
-When Henry goes to see if he can revive the coachman, an unknown man appears in the Jekyll household and begins to attack the guests.
-He ties up General Carew and forces him to watch as he ravishes the general's willing daughter, then beheads another guest when he tries to intervene before trapping a young male guest in the attic and raping him.
+Jekyll informs Enfield that he has named Edward Hyde as his sole heir should he die unexpectedly.
+When Enfield protests, Jekyll assures him that Hyde will take care of Fanny and their mothers.
+When Jekyll goes to see if he can revive the coachman, an unknown man appears and begins to attack the guests.
+He ties up Carew and forces him to watch as he ravishes the general's willing daughter, then beheads another guest when he tries to intervene before trapping a young male guest in the attic and raping him.

-Henry returns and professes embarrassment and horror that his guests have been assaulted and murdered.
+Jekyll returns and professes embarrassment and horror at what has happened to his guests.
 He barricades himself in his laboratory, unaware that Fanny has also hidden herself there.
-She watches as Henry plunges into a bath of unknown chemicals and transforms into his alter ego: Edward Hyde.
-Fanny follows Hyde through the house as he brutalizes the other guests, including forcing Mrs. Osborne to play the piano until her fingers are numb and killing the Carews with arrows.
+She watches as Jekyll plunges into a bath of unknown chemicals and transforms into his alter ego: Edward Hyde.
+Fanny follows Hyde through the house as he brutalizes more guests, including forcing Mrs. Osbourne to play the piano until her fingers are numb and killing the Carews with arrows.
 Seeing Fanny, Hyde tells her that he wants to watch her die, then wounds her with an arrow.
-But before he can kill her or Mrs. Osborne, Hyde is interrupted by the gun-wielding Lanyon.
-He takes Lanyard to Henry's laboratory where he plays him a recording in which Henry pleads with Lanyon to give Hyde a dose of a chemical.
-Lanyard complies and watches in horror as Hyde transforms into Henry.
+But before he can kill her or Mrs. Osbourne, Hyde is interrupted by the gun-wielding Lanyon.
+He takes Lanyon to the laboratory, where he plays him a recording in which Jekyll pleads with Lanyon to give Hyde a dose of a chemical.
+Lanyon complies and watches in horror as Hyde transforms into Jekyll.
 Lanyon dies of a heart attack.

-Henry takes the injured Fanny to his laboratory.
+Jekyll takes the injured Fanny to his laboratory.
 He explains that he is not a hypocrite: his Jekyll persona is completely sincere in his generosity and humanity, and Hyde is completely sincere in his hatred and refusal to conform to social expectations.
-Seemingly addicted to Hyde's freedom, Henry prepares another bath.
+Seemingly addicted to Hyde's freedom, Jekyll prepares another bath.
 But before he can enter, Fanny immerses herself.
-She emerges untransformed physically but possessed of the same contempt for morality.
-She then pushes Henry in, and he transforms into Hyde.

-Together, they kill the rest of the guests and servants and destroy the house—including Henry's notes and books on transcendental science.
-They then escape in a carriage, having violent sex until they transform back into Fanny and Henry.
+She emerges un-transformed physically but possessed of the same contempt for morality.
+She then pushes Jekyll in, and he transforms into Hyde.
+Together, they kill the rest of the guests and servants and destroy the house—including Jekyll's notes and books on transcendental science.
+They then escape in a carriage, having violent sex until they transform back into Fanny and Jekyll.